 Although each state runs its own food stamp program, and some call it by a different name, all food stamp programs are still part of the federal SNAP program.
 That means you can use your SNAP EBT card (no matter what your state calls it) to buy food at participating locations in all 50 states and the District of Columbia.

 Although most people who receive SSI will be eligible for food stamps, each state is different.
-SNAP benefits are administered at the state level, and states differ regarding criteria for qualifying.
-For example, people who live in California and are receiving SSI are not eligible to receive food stamps because California already includes extra money on the monthly SSI federal payments to be used for food.
+SNAP benefits are administered at the state level, and what you need to qualify in your state may be different than the requirements of other states.

 No matter where you live, you'll need to meet the income limits set by your state to get food stamps.
 Most households not receiving SSI must meet limits on both gross income (before taxes are withheld) and net income (after deductions) to qualify for SNAP benefits.

 But if you're getting disability benefits, you only need to meet the net income test.
 And you'll generally be considered income-eligible for food stamps if you're getting SSI (or if everyone in your household is on SSI).

 Since each state runs its own SNAP program, the application process can vary somewhat from state to state.
 For instance, some states have a combined application system, where you'll automatically be enrolled in SNAP (if you're eligible) when you apply for SSI.
 To take advantage of automatic SNAP enrollment, you must be the only person in your household applying for or receiving SSI benefits.

 You'll need to fill out a separate application if:

 To apply for SNAP benefits through Social Security, you'll need to do one of the following: